 As well as more than 250 favourite retail stores, Westfield is also home to All-Star Lanes bowling, a Vue cinema, and more than 80 places to stop for a bite to eat.

 Westfield is full of things to do in London in the rain.
 A highlight for many is House of CB in Westfield Stratford, one of only four locations for this on-trend store favoured by the Kardashians.
-Make up lovers will also find Morphe’s only London store at Westfield Stratford.

 If you love shopping you will want to spend hours on a rainy day in London in one of the many department stores.
 Liberty, Harrods, and Selfridges all offer hours of shopping fun and are great things to do in London in the rain.